dosco/graphjin/docs/guide/guide.md

   # Enable this if you need the user id in triggers, etc
   set_user_id: false

+  # database ping timeout is used for db health checking
+  ping_timeout: 1m

+  # Set up an secure tls encrypted db connection
+  enable_tls: false

+  # Required for tls.
+For example with Google Cloud SQL it's
+  # <gcp-project-id>:<cloud-sql-instance>"
+  # server_name: blah

+  # Required for tls.
+Can be a file path or the contents of the pem file
+  # server_cert: ./server-ca.pem

+  # Required for tls.
+Can be a file path or the contents of the pem file
+  # client_cert: ./client-cert.pem

+  # Required for tls.
+Can be a file path or the contents of the pem file
+  # client_key: ./client-key.pem

 # Define additional variables here to be used with filters
 variables:
   admin_account_id: "5"

 # Field and table names that you wish to block
 blocklist:
   - ar_internal_metadata
   - schema_migrations
   - secret
   - password
   - encrypted
   - token

 # Create custom actions with their own api endpoints
 # For example the below action will be available at /api/v1/actions/refresh_leaderboard_users